rancher/rancher-docs/versioned_docs/version-2.5/pages-for-subheaders/horizontal-pod-autoscaler.md

 ---
 title: The Horizontal Pod Autoscaler
 description: Learn about the horizontal pod autoscaler (HPA).
 How to manage HPAs and how to test them with a service deployment
-weight: 3026
-aliases:
-  - /rancher/v2.5/en/k8s-in-rancher/horizontal-pod-autoscaler
-  - /rancher/v2.x/en/k8s-in-rancher/horitzontal-pod-autoscaler/
 ---

 The [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) (HPA) is a Kubernetes feature that allows you to configure your cluster to automatically scale the services it's running up or down.

 Rancher provides some additional features to help manage HPAs, depending on the version of Rancher.

 You can create, manage, and delete HPAs using the Rancher UI.
 It only supports HPA in the `autoscaling/v2beta2` API.